j0lly/Odin/README.md

-OpenResolver.py
+Odin: Open Dns  INspector
 ===
-## An Open DNS Resolver crawler

-This is a simple crawler that aim to surf the net and find open dns resolvers
+This is a simple Open DNS crawler that aim to surf the net and find open dns resolvers
 ## Dependencies

 Python 3.x

 I'm too lazy to write what i can find already packaged :P I've imported a couple of library that are not in the standard python libs:

-- dnspython3
+* dnspython3
-- iptools
+* iptools

     so